DataDog/documentation/content/en/getting_started/session_replay/_index.md

 Until Datadog starts receiving data, your application appears as `pending` on the **RUM Applications** page.

-For more detailed instructions on collecting Session Replay data, follow the [RUM Getting Started guide][2] for your application.
-For setup in mobile environments, see [Mobile Session Replay][3].
+For more detailed instructions on collecting Session Replay data, follow the [RUM setup documentation][2] for your application.
+For Session Replay setup on mobile apps, see [Mobile Session Replay][3].

 ## Find particular Session Replays